Skip to main content

 The conference

-The available international knowledge will be summarized by three researcher groups representing the three different fields listed above.
-Each group will present their finding which are then discussed at the consensus conference in Copenhagen.
-A fourth group – the users – will be preparing various inputs for the discussion and will be engaging with researchers and health care professionals during the conference.
-In this way, the conference topic – user involvement – will also be an important and integrated component of the processes taking place at the conference.
+A fourth group – the users – gave various inputs for the discussions and engaged with researchers and health care professionals during the conference.
+In this way, the conference topic – user involvement – was an important and integrated component of the processes taking place at the conference.

 Read more about the conference programme